sourcegraph/about/handbook/engineering/environments.md

 - **sourcegraph-interviews**: Shared project for interviews

 ### Folders
-Dynamic or temporary projects are created in the generic folders listed below.
+Dynamic or temporary projects are created in the folders listed below.

 - **Engineers Projects**: Contains multiple engineers project.
 All projects must be prefixed with `$name-`.